 Finding a reputable Cirneco breeder can be a challenge as they haven’t been popularized outside of their home country of Italy much.

-His rarity, as well as his relation to the Pharaoh Hound, will tempt breeders to charge prices that are highly unreasonable, so you will have to combine careful research with haggling to get the best deal on one of these puppies.
+His rarity, as well as his relation to the Pharaoh Hound, will tempt breeders to charge highly unreasonable prices, so you will have to combine careful research with haggling to get the best deal on one of these puppies.

 Due to the fact that the Cirneco has been recognized by the American Kennel Club only recently, his popularity should increase in the next couple of years.